jakecoppinger/draft-sydney-light-rail-cycling-legality/README.md

   - The same situation from Druitt to Market St, though with the QVB platforms in between (pending on platform question above)
 - Are no entry signs specific to the side of the road they are on?
 Eg. if there is a no entry sign on the left side, can I cycle on the right side of a street?
   - Eg. There isn't a no entry sign on the right side when entering George St at Grosvenor St
-- Do shared paths end at a light rail crosisng like they do at a road crossing?
-There is no shared path marking on Quay St south of Hay St.
+- Do shared paths end at a light rail crossing like they do at a road crossing?
+There is no shared path marking on Quay St south of Hay St (just north of the carpark entrance) though it's heavily used.
-  - If not, I think this would technically mean the north King St sidewalk between George & York is technically a shared path, due to no "end shared path" sign at King & Pitt westbound

 # Discussions with police
 - Discussed with 2 male police on bikes Thu 1st at 9:20 at the corner of Hay St & Tumbalong Bvd